Christmas Sale - 10% off. Shop Now!

 The Difference Between the Two

-The most significant differences between pepper spray and mace is that they don't offer the same effects to those sprayed.
+The most significant differences between pepper spray and non-OC mace is that they don't offer the same effects to those sprayed.

-When spraying mace at someone under the influence of drugs, alcohol, or psychotics, chances are that nothing substantial will happen.
+When spraying non-OC mace at someone under the influence of drugs, alcohol, or psychotics, chances are that nothing substantial will happen.
 This is inconvenient and dangerous for the user of mace and merely a distraction for the perpetrator.

 However, spraying pepper spray is guaranteed to give a reaction big enough to temporarily blind and gag your assailant, allowing you time to escape.
 Pepper spray harbors harsh chemicals that cause reactions like nausea, burning, rashes, and tears.